How to mount pegboard

 - Take 16 strips of command strips, and make eight sets from them.
 Stick the sets of command strips together and spend 30 seconds on each stage of the command strip.

-- From the eight sets of command strips, six sets are for the bar, and the other two are for the spacers.
-Spacers are small, they need smaller command strips.
+- Six sets from the eight command strips are for the bar, and the other two are for the spacers.
+Spacers are small.
+They need smaller command strips.
 Cut the command strips twice, about 1/3 of their length, one for each spacer.

 - Apply six sets of command strips inline on the bar of the pegboard.
 Press each command strip for about 45 seconds into the board.